RobGaughan/OS-Ticket-Prerequisites-and-Installation/README.md

 Now we will add everyone

 >[!CAUTION]
-> **This is for lab purposes, only done for brevity and should not be done on a real production environment**
+> **This is for lab purposes only and done for brevity this should not be done on a real production environment**
+> *Enabling  permissions for everyone is bad security policy I did this to keep the lab concise*

 ![Pasted image 20250313172553](https://github.com/user-attachments/assets/6780b167-ddab-4461-9b1a-f89ed6b58045)